 This flow is used by clients to access resources belonging to them rather than to access users’ resources.
 Here, the client ID and secret key are exchanged for an access token.

-The device polls the server with the device code to see if the user has authorized it.
+Next, the device polls the server with the device code to see if the user has authorized it.
 Once the user authorizes it, it will receive an access token.

 This grant type is used to get a new access token after an access token expires.
 The refresh token is exchanged for a new access token.